 This works well in and of itself, but poses issues when combined with the red of police lights.
 Two different functions — awareness of police vehicles and warnings about other vehicles braking — are essentially using the same tool to accomplish their goal.
 As a result, they are competing with one another for attention.
 Red is no longer the dominant, shocking color that it’s meant to be; it’s essentially become such a popular color to use to grab attention, it’s being used too much.

-The answer to this problem has been addressed by police vehicles, who now commonly use blue lights as a replacement for — or in addition to — red lights.
+The answer to this problem has been addressed by police vehicles, who now commonly use a blue light bar as a replacement for — or in addition to — red lights.

 Blue is the chosen color for police lights as there are very few other blue lights in existence on the roads.
 Headlamps are yellow and white; brake lights are red— but blue is nowhere to be seen.
 As a result, blue is able to stand out, and provide the distinction that police vehicles require.